 Other records state that coal was rationed towards the end of the war and that it hit people hard because coal was effectively the only form of energy for heating and cooking.
-However the ration card does not confirm this.
 I originally wondered if coal rations were not for individuals but for households, and this has since been confirmed - see the box below.

-Britain had plenty of its own coal.
+The UK had plenty of its own coal.
 So presumably the shortage was due to miners who had been drafted to the fighting front.
-If you can add further information, please get in touch.

 "Coal has been in short supply for several months and has been rationed by the number of rooms one has in the house."